History of modern and contemporary architecture

 PP, Audiovisual extracts.

 J.L.
-COHEN, The Future of Architecture since 1889, London, Phaidon, 2012 (scanned chapters)
+COHEN, The future of architecture since 1889, London, Phaidon, 2012 (scanned chapters)